-Labeling requirements for shipping perfume can differ depending on carrier and location.
+Labeling requirements for shipping perfume depend on carrier and location.
 Since it’s considered a dangerous good, knowing what to use and how to label packages containing perfume is essential.
 Because carriers have specific instructions and guidelines that may differ from one another, be sure to check the exact requirements for the shipper you will use.

 For example, FedEx has dangerous goods package labels explicitly designed for different types of hazardous goods like dry ice or undeveloped film.

 Properly packaging your perfume will reduce the chance of it spilling or breaking.
 Several tips will help:

 - Use two boxes, one just smaller than the other

-- Wrap with thin bubble wrap.
-And just in case, use an absorbent material that can absorb any potential breakage and spillage
+- Wrap with thin bubble wrap and use an absorbent material that can absorb any potential breakage and spillage

 - Fill boxes with filler or cushioning material, like shredded paper or packing peanuts

 - Tape with a good, sturdy adhesive tape

-- USPS: Any fragrance or perfume that contains alcohol can be shipped domestically, but not internationally.
+Any fragrance or perfume that contains alcohol can be shipped domestically but not internationally.
 Perfumes may not be shipped using air transportation – they must be shipped ground.

 UPS may require a contract to ship dangerous goods like perfume.
 Any product deemed “dangerous goods” must be prepared strictly in accordance with ADR regulations.
 A UPS account executive is available to help you with the process to ensure you’re aware of and comply with any compliance regulations.

 FedEx has specialists available to help you prepare dangerous goods packages according to their requirements.
-You must properly identify, classify, pack, mark, label and document all dangerous goods shipments such as perfume.
+You must correctly identify, classify, pack, mark, label, and document all dangerous goods shipments like perfume.

-- DHL: DHL has Dangerous Goods Experts who can guide you through their requirements and processes to ship dangerous goods.
+DHL has Dangerous Goods Experts who can guide you through their requirements and process to ship dangerous goods.

 ShipCalm Can Handle Perfume & Cologne Shipments!

-ShipCalm is the leading 3PL industry expert when it comes to understanding how to kit and mail perfume, cologne or other dangerous goods.
-Let us help guide you, so your shipments arrive on time and intact.
+ShipCalm is the leading 3PL industry expert in understanding how to kit and ship perfume, cologne, or other dangerous goods.
+Let us help guide you so your shipments arrive on time and intact.
 Reach out today for a custom price.